 Let’s talk price – most extra virgin olive oils you would see on the store shelves, cost between $25-$50 per liter (that is 33.8 oz).
 If you come across an oil that is cheaper than that, it is very likely that it’s either not real extra virgin to start with, or because of cost-cutting measures it is no longer of the quality that it was intended to be in when bottled by the producer (such as sub-par storage, transport, or inappropriate bottling).

 How about more expensive olive oils?
 Is their price justified?
 Are they worth it?
+The Governor olive oils (both the Premium and Limited editions) are examples of such oils.

 This is where the phenolic concentration of the EVOO comes to play.
 Producing medicinal quality high-phenolic olive oil costs at least 4-5 times more than the average extra virgin olive oil.